Lightstreamer/Lightstreamer-example-LeapMotion-adapter-java/README.md

 # Build #

-_TODO ready-made zip_

-Otherwise follow these steps:
+To build the adapter follow these steps:

 * Get the ls-adapter-interface.jar and ls-generic-adapters.jar from the Lightstreamer distribution.
 * Get a log4j 1.2 jar somewhere (there is one in the Lightstreamer distribution)